Michael Jackson: Label dispute and Invincible (1997–2002)

-Second child abuse allegations and acquittal (2002–2005)
+Documentary, Number Ones, second child abuse allegations and acquittal (2002–2005)

 Beginning in May 2002, a documentary film crew led by Martin Bashir followed Jackson for several months.
-The documentary, broadcast in February 2003 as Living with Michael Jackson, showed Jackson holding hands and discussing sleeping arrangements with a 12-year-old boy.
-He said that he saw nothing wrong with having sleepovers with minors and sharing his bed and bedroom with various people, which aroused controversy.
+The documentary, broadcast in February 2003 as Living with Michael Jackson, showed Jackson holding hands and discussing sleeping arrangements with a twelve-year-old boy.
+He discussed seeing nothing wrong with having sleepovers with minors and sharing his bed and bedroom with various people, which aroused controversy.
 He insisted that the sleepovers were not sexual and that his words had been misunderstood.